tovletoglou/ansible-role-composer/README.md

 # Ansible Role: Composer on Centos 7

-Installs Composer, the PHP Dependency Manager, on Centos 7, using `getcomposer.org/installer` or epel repository
+Installs Composer, the PHP Dependency Manager, on Centos 7, using `getcomposer.org/installer`

 ## Requirements